arthurthiery/esd-python/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on data softwares for several customers at AT Internet.
-- 🌱 I’m currently learning Data Marketing at ESD (school specialized in digital field)
+- 🌱 I'm currently learning the Python programming language as part of my Master's degree in Data Marketing at the Ecole Supérieure du Digital in Bordeaux.